AuroraPolaire/go-it-test/README.md

 # Test App 'TweetsNet'

+- App has routing : home page and tweets page.
+- Tweets page gives abilites to load users on click ( + scroll to loaded users).
-Website gives abilites to follow and unfollow users, loaded on click.
+- You can follow and unfollow users, data is sent to the server, and changed on the front.
-Filter sorts users according to chosen type.
+- Filter sorts users according to chosen type (all, follow, following).
+- Back button redirects to main page.

 ## Demo